 I was hoping to have landed a job by this point, but government funding changes of 2025 had led to a prolonged job search for me, so I was taking advantage of the time between applying for jobs to be on the road climbing.
 The current trip had begun with a week of sport climbing the conglomerate in Maple Canyon, Utah; followed by some desert towers in Moab (North Face (5.11, 3p) of Castleton Tower and Black Sabbath (5.11, 4p) on Sister Superior) and Colorado National Monument (Tom Stubbs Memorial Route (5.11, 4p) on Terra Tower); a day at Unaweep; a day hiking down to the Gunnison River in the Black Canyon; a couple of slot canyon adventures in the San Rafael Swell; and a Memorial Day weekend climbing steep limestone and clipping bolts in Rifle Canyon.
 During this time, I had reached out a contact in Moab named Rob Dillon (who I had climbed with once back in 2020) noting I was nearby and interested in desert climbing; he was otherwise occupied, but mentioned that he was planning to head to Tuolumne/Yosemite in late May/early June to visit friends and that I could join.
 The idea of climbing California granite began to grow on me, especially as desert temperatures crept into the high 80's.
 Next thing I knew I was driving to California to join the trip.

 Tioga Pass had opened on Memorial Day (May 26), so we decided to go to Yosemite (Tuolumne and the Valley).
 It was still quite early in the season, so the "peak-hours reservations" system was not yet implemented for the season.
 We started in Tuolumne.
 But being early in the season also meant that there was still some snow in Tuolumne, making any north-side approaches or descents quite unappealing.
 And with the melting snow came the mosquitos.
-We climbed for two days there and then moved to the Valley, where Rob had friends he could stay with in El Portal.
-Rob and I cragged at places like Cookie Cliff, El Cap base, and Pubic Sanitation Wall.
-It was quite hot in the Valley, but the shade was tolerable.
-I began to get the itch to get on some multipitch and have some bigger days up high, so Rob gave me the go-ahead to try to find partners.
-I ended up climbing a handful of multipitch routes with various partners I mostly found on mountainproject, including Center of the Universe (5.11-, 7p), Snake Dike (5.7 R, 8p), ____.
+We climbed for two days there (climbing the classics Deimos (5.9, 3p), Blues Riff (5.11b, 2p), and Crescent Arch (5.9+, 5p)) and then moved to the Valley, where Rob had friends he could stay with in El Portal.
+Rob and I cragged at places like Cookie Cliff, El Cap base, Pubic Sanitation Wall, Pat & Jack Pinnacle, and Reed's Pinnacle.
+Temperatures in the Valley were in the mid-80's, on the tolerable side for June but still a bit hot for climbing in the sun.
+I began to get the itch to get on some multipitch and have some bigger days up high, so Rob and I squeezed a couple of multipitches into our itinerary and he also gave me the go-ahead to try to find partners to fill my no-rest-day schedule.
+I ended up climbing a handful of classic multipitch routes on the trip: Center of the Universe (5.11-, 7p), Snake Dike (5.7 R, 8p), Book of Job (5.10, 6p), The Super Slacker Highway (5.10, 8p), Bird of Prey (5.11b, 12p), and Teabag Wisdom (5.11a, 9p).

-The following page gives photos from the climbs and my May/June 2025 trip to Tuolumne and the Valley.
+The following page gives photos from the climbs and my two-week spring trip to Tuolumne and the Valley.

 Climbs We Did